ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/moduleAuthoring.md

      ]
   }

+All variables, localvariables and secrets are added to `$vars.xxxxx' (where xxxxx is the name in the definition above) and can be used as module parameters.

 variables: references to automation account variables.
+Use the name of the automation account variable in the Name and its content will be populates in $vars.<Value>
+for example:
+    "variables":
+    [
+      {
+        "Name":"variable1",
+        "Value":"myvariable"
+      }
+    ],
+can be referenced as $vars.myvariable in the script call.

 localvariables: variables added to the `$vars` object, only local to the execution of the module.

 secrets: references to keyvault secrets.

-All variables, localvariables and secrets are added to `$vars.xxxxx' (where xxxxx is the name in the definition above) and can be used as module parameters.

 - Add automation account variable to the bicep file and update setup/config/etc if required.
     - Config.json file needs to receive a new entry.